 Anyways you will have your trip once you are here.
-Supposedly many famous people had come here as part of the hippy trail back in the 1960s when the counterculture movement was on its peak.
-Swami Vivekanand opened up an Ashram in these hills after he traveled in the west.
+Supposedly many famous people had come here as part of the hippy trail back in the 1960s when the counterculture movement was at its peak.
+Swami Vivekanand opened up an Ashram in these hills after he travelled to the west.
 Read this to know more about the trippy nature of this place!
 And here are some details which can be useful:

 Binsar Road, Kasardevi, Almora -263601

 Phone: +91 5962 251118

 Mohan’s Binsar RetreatKasar Devi-Binsar Road

 Mob: +91 – 9412162816

 Starts from Old Delhi junction @ 22:30 daily and arrives at 5.30 am at Kathgodam station.